irmb/virtualfluids/docs/pages/Build-and-Run.md

 # Build and Run

 This guide describes how to start using and developing VirtualFluids in the terminal.
-Alternativly you can use Visual Studio to build an run it.
+Alternatively you can use Visual Studio to build an run it.

 ## Build